rmsk2/rustpwman/README.md

 ### Change password

 Using this entry allows to select a new password.
 After a new password has been selected the encrypted data file is saved automatically.
 The new password is also used in subsequent save operations.
+If `rustpwman` is compiled with the pwmanclient feature then the password cache is also automatically cleared, as the cached password is now incorrect.

 ### Cache password

 Via this entry the password of the container can be cached in [`pwman`](https://github.com/rmsk2/pwman).
 This item is only present if `rustpwman` is compiled with the pwmanclient feature for the correct platform (see 'Optional Features' below).

+### Clear cached password

+When selecting this entry `rustpwman` attempts to remove a cached password from `pwman`.
+This item is only present if `rustpwman` is compiled with the pwmanclient feature.

 ### About